By Mike Miller January 18, 2016

 It worked for me for a couple of years.
-I used my 2008 model to range all over the State of Florida gathering information and taking photographs for Florida Backroads Travel.
+I used my 2008 model to range all over the State of Florida gathering information and taking photographs for my websites and books.

 Even though I'm 6'5 and 230 lbs it seemed possible to make a little camper out of my Prius.
 I achieved it for a total expense of $77, not including sheets and pillows.

 First, I did a lot of measuring.
-I decided that the best way for me to sleep would be in conventional bed fashion.
-Measurements indicated I could slide the front seats forward and fold the rear seats down and end up with a pretty good sized space.
+I decided that the best way for me to sleep would be in conventional bed mode.
+Measurements showed I could slide the front seats forward and fold the rear seats down and end up with a pretty good sized space.

 One problem, however, is that the center console sticks back into the rear seating area and reduces the available space.
 The top of the console is about 21" high above the floor.